Wills: Flexible Life Interest Trusts: ideal for most couples.

 1) Where there are real assets including perhaps property to be protected to help future generations.
 Most homes are substantial assets these days and justify consideration of Flexible Life Interest Trust Wills.
 They are more complex to set up, and need professional advice after a death.
 But that pales into insignificance compared to the potential benefits.

 A FLIT Will builds in adequate provision for the surviving spouse/partner, but still allows the flexibility to allow other family members/beneficiaries to be looked after if the survivor has enough assets of their own.
 It is an each way bet on whether their fortunes are good on not, with the survivor being looked after if necessary.

-For married couples or those in a Civil Partnership, it the creation of the Flexible Life Interest Trust does not cause a tax charge, nor does it use up any of the Inheritance Tax allowance of the deceased spouse.
-Their may be some issues under the new rules George Osborn proposed for increased Nil Rate Bands on more expensive properties – we keep that sort of thing under constant review for new clients, and under our Peace of Mind Service for existing clients.
+For married couples or those in a Civil Partnership, the creation on death of the Flexible Life Interest Trust does not cause a tax charge, nor does it use up any of the Inheritance Tax allowance of the deceased spouse.
+There may be some issues under the Property Nil Rate Band on more expensive properties – they keep that sort of thing under constant review for new clients, and under their Peace of Mind Service for existing clients.
 Currently the full normal Nil Rate Band is preserved for the later use on the death of the surviving spouse.
-(It is only the extra property related Nil Rate Band which may be affected – but we have already developed an answer to that anyway.)
+(It is only the extra property related Nil Rate Band which may be affected – but our contacts have already developed an answer to that anyway.)
 As the trust is not owned by the surviving spouse/partner, it cannot be given away by them to, say, a new spouse or partner, and it cannot under current be assessed if the survivor needs to end their days in a care home, though the Trustees can of course decide to pay such fees anyway.